 The Labor Select International Equity Portfolio seeks maximum long-term total return.

-In selecting portfolio securities, the Sub-advisor emphasizes strong performance in falling markets relative to other mutual funds focusing on international equity investments.
+In selecting portfolio securities, the portfolio managers emphasize strong performance in falling markets relative to other mutual funds focusing on international equity investments.
 Equity securities include, but are not limited to, common stocks, securities convertible into common stocks, securities having common stock characteristics, such as rights and warrants to purchase common stocks, and preferred shares.
 To the extent that this Portfolio invests in convertible debt securities, those securities will be purchased on the basis of their equity characteristics, and ratings of those securities, if any, will not be an important factor in their selection.
 Additionally, the Portfolio may, from time to time, hold its assets in cash (which may be U.S. dollars or foreign currency, including the euro) or may invest in short-term debt securities or other money market instruments.
 Except when a temporary defensive approach is appropriate, the Portfolio generally will not hold more than 5% of its assets in cash or such short-term instruments.

 From time to time, the Portfolio may invest up to 30% of its net assets in securities of issuers in the commercial banking industry; to the extent the Portfolio invests 30% of its net assets in such securities, it may be slightly more sensitive to movement in the commercial banking industry.

-The Portfolio may make limited use (not more than 15% of its assets) of foreign fixed income securities when, in the Sub-advisor’s opinion, attractive opportunities exist relative to those available through equity securities or the short-term investments described above.
+The Portfolio may make limited use (not more than 15% of its assets) of foreign fixed income securities when, in the portfolio managers' opinion, attractive opportunities exist relative to those available through equity securities or the short-term investments described above.
 The foreign fixed income securities in which the Portfolio may invest may be U.S. dollar or foreign currency denominated, including the euro, and may include obligations of foreign governments, foreign government agencies, supranational organizations or corporations, and other private entities.
 Such governmental fixed income securities will be, at the time of purchase, of the highest quality (for example, AAA by S&P or Aaa by Moody’s) or of comparable quality.
 Corporate fixed income securities will be, at the time of purchase, rated in one of the top two rating categories (for example, AAA and AA by S&P or Aaa and Aa by Moody’s) or of comparable quality.

 |Capital gains paid (if any)||December|

 **In the aggregate across all Portfolios of the Delaware Pooled Trust.